 Level 3 Response: Sea Alarm identifies and assists with the mobilization of international resources when required.
 This could mean that equipment is mobilized, for instance the equipment stored at Oil Spill Response in Southampton.
 Or it could mean that wildlife response experts or even complete wildlife response teams are mobilized to assist the local response.
 A level 3 response is only mobilized if adequate funding can be provided.
 Therefore this stage is dependent upon on the availability of a response budget.
 Such a budget could be provided by a NGO, a maritime insurer, an intergovernmental body, an oil company, or a local governmental organisation.
 In relatively small scale responses, Sea Alarm is able to provide its own funding for the mobilization of one or two experts.
 The most appropriate funding solution is normally found as part of the level 1 or level 2 response activities.

-Sea Alarm has developed equipment lists that can be used to check the completeness of national stocks.
+Sea Alarm has also developed equipment lists that can be used to check the completeness of national stocks.

 Sea Alarm has been active for many years in the identification and development of European resources for oiled wildlife response.
+Today, Sea Alarm acts as coordinator of the EUROWA Network.